CodingPenguin/simple-headlines/README.md

 4. Run `pc init` to initialize the Pynecone app.
 5. Run `pc run` to run the app!

 You're all set up!
-After running `pc run`, the app should be live at `localhost:3000`.
+After running `make run`, the app should be live at `localhost:3000`.